Designing Clarity Within Complex Systems

 Good product design, to me, reduces organisational friction as much as user friction.

-It should make things feel lighter — not heavier — for the people operating inside it.
+It should make things feel lighter, not heavier, for the people operating inside it.

 I enjoy the tension between strategy and execution — the thinking and the making.